Miles M. Oviatt: Biography

 Oviatt was born December 1, 1840, in Cattaraugus County, New York and on August 19, 1862, he joined the Marine Corps from Brooklyn, New York.
 He was assigned to the marine contingent aboard the USS Brooklyn (1858) during the American Civil War.
 The USS Brooklyn was sent into action against rebel forts and gunboats including the Confederate ram Tennessee in the Battle of Mobile Bay August 5, 1864..
 During the battle several men aboard ship were killed and the ship sustained heavy damage from enemy fire.
 Oviatt continued to fire his gun throughout the two-hour battle which resulted in the surrender of the Tennessee.
 For his actions during the battle Oviatt received the Medal of Honor December 31, 1864.

 Oviatt was honorably discharged with the rank of Sergeant on August 18, 1866, and died on November 1, 1880.
-He was buried in Pleasant Valley Cemetery Olean, New York.
-His grave can be found in section 36, lot 36.

 Medal of Honor citation

 Rank and organization: Corporal, U.S. Marine Corps.
-Born: 1841, Cattaraugus County, N.Y.
+Born: 1840, Cattaraugus County, N.Y.
 Accredited to: New York.
 G.O.
 No.: 45, 31 December 1864.